Frequently Asked Questions

 What does Pasture Raised Mean?

 Pastured or pasture raised means the animal is at minimum outside with room to forage.
 Ideally, it means that they have access to lush pastures.
 Since Nebraska has all four seasons our animals vary between the two.
 The cattle always have their choice of grass and hay.
 They love having room to wander and run no matter what season it is.
 The hogs have both indoor and outdoor paddocks.

 What makes LRF special?

-Little Red Farm was started after we searched 3 years to find a country home with outbuildings and no neighborhood covenants.
-The buildings begged to be made useful again and soon the coop was housing the Hen Mafia, the corn crib filled with logs for the wood burning furnace.
+The Little Red Farm was started after we searched for 3 years to find a country home with outbuildings and no neighborhood covenants.
+The buildings begged to be made useful again and soon the coop was housing the Hen Mafia, and the corn crib filled with logs for the wood burning furnace.
 The next summer pigs, livestock guardian dogs and barn cats made their home here and by the next spring the first bottle calves arrived.

 As the farm grew, we realized it needed to support itself.
-We discovered while many people were only a generation or two removed from a farm, most people didn’t have the ability to raise their own meat and eggs, but want to feed their family food from animals raised the way God intended.
+We discovered while many people were only a generation or two removed from a farm, most people didn’t have the ability to raise their own meat and eggs but want to feed their family with food from animals raised the way God intended.

 We offer food and other handmade items not only as a means to support our farm, but to share our little bit of landlocked paradise with the community and world around us.